How we use your information

 We use a third party provider, Dotmailer, to store our mailing data and deliver our newsletters and updates.
 We gather statistics around email opening and clicks using industry standard technologies.
 For more information, please see Dotmailer’s Trust Centre.

 We send out marketing emails to sell our services.
-It is possible to opt-out of receiving these at any time through an ‘unsubscribe’ button at the top of each communication.
-We rent third party contact lists from Wilmington Healthcare Ltd, part of Wilmington plc, a stock market listed company and a reputable supplier of email lists of contacts within the NHS and local authorities.
+Under current data protection legislation, if you receive a marketing email from us, we believe we can demonstrate having a legitimate interest in using your information for marketing purposes.
+From 25 May, this is based on the fact you will have, within the last two years, have indicated some interest in our services through either opening a marketing email, subscribing to our updates, enquiring about our services, giving specific consent to be added to our mailing database, or engaging in a commercial transaction with us.
+It is possible to opt-out of receiving these marketing emails at any time through an ‘unsubscribe’ button at the top of each communication.
+We currently rent third party contact lists from Wilmington Healthcare Ltd, part of Wilmington plc, a stock market listed company and a reputable supplier of email lists of contacts within the NHS and local authorities.
+We will be checking with them on their compliance with the new regulations.
 Through the third party provider, Dotmailer, all third party and in-house lists are screened.
 In addition, we keep a ‘do not contact’ list of anyone who objects or opts out of our own mailings.

 Security and performance